olavim/sm-PropHunt/README.md

 This plugin has been tested (and built) on Metamod:Source `1.10.6` and SourceMod `1.7.3`, so go and install those if you haven't already.
 Earlier versions *might* work, I wouldn't know, but definitely don't count on it.

 If you download this project zipped, just extract everything to your server's CS:GO install dir.
 If not... just make sure the folder hierarchy remains the same

+## Compiling

+You may want to add your own flavor to the plugin.
+Although I'd prefer you would make suggestions or downright contribute directly to this project, but you wouldn't want to do that, now would you.

+And I'll lose interest in this plugin and abandon it to hell in no time anyway, so I might as well make my testimony now: instructions on how to compile to everyone!

+First of all, just like the installation instructions **above**, you need Metamod:Source `1.10.6` and SourceMod `1.7.3` blah blah.
+Then you clone this repository to your workstation of choice and compile `prophunt.sp`.
+That's it.
+The file automatically links all the files together and makes a magical `prophunt.smx` to your `scripting/compiled` directory.

+Elementary, really.

 ## Version history